Secondary Suite Program

 Do you rent out any part of your property?

-Send your form to [email protected].
+Send your form by email to [email protected].

 If you're renting an unregistered secondary suite, you may have to pay a $1,000 fine under the Burnaby Waterworks Regulation Bylaw and the Burnaby Sewer Charge Bylaw.